GraphBLAS/SuiteSparseSessions/Session1/README.md

 - Now: Organized into logical modules with subdirectories (apply, assign, reduce, mxm, etc.)
 - Each module contains three consistent subdirectories: `factory/`, `include/`, and `template/`

-**Quote:** "What I've done is actually, you can see it here on this get push.
-I'm moving files around because I used to have all my source files for every method just packed together in one big source file.
-That's just too hard to navigate even.
-It's getting hard for me."

 ### File Organization Conventions [00:02:22]

 **Template Files:**
 - Use `#include` to include template source code
 - Naming convention: Files in `template/` subdirectories
 - Distinction: `.h` files are headers, template files are included for code generation

-**Quote:** "You'll be able to look at the include statement to know what it is I'm doing.
-This is a template because it's got it in the name."

 ### Module Structure [00:11:00]